 - " Does the total of allotted, unallotted and reserve for each appropriated EA code match the EA schedule? - " Are the allotments at the correct level?
-(Program level for all except DSHS.) - " Are allotments for accounts appropriated by fiscal year allotted in the correct year? - " For Option 1 agencies, are the total dollars allotted by object equal by month to total dollars allotted by appropriation index? - " If data is allotted in object F or W, is a non-budgeted EA code and Program 850 used?
+(Program level for all except DSHS.) - " Are allotments for accounts appropriated by fiscal year allotted in the correct year? - " If data is allotted in object F or W, is a non-budgeted EA code and Program 850 used?